babenkoivan/fluent-array/README.md

 // ['two' => 2]
 ```

-If callback is not specified, all items, that can be converted to `false` will be removed.
+If callback is not specified, all values, that can be converted to `false` will be removed.

 ```php
 $fluentArray = (new FluentArray())